-Adding the names of the men who died during WW11 was discussed in the Urban District Council meetings.
+Adding the names of the men who died during WW II was discussed in the Urban District Council meetings.
 Market Rasen Mail reported on these meetings.
 The date, when they were added is not recorded.
 It is known that Mr Brown engraved the names of his friends on the memorial, as his father Jack Brown had done after WW1.
 Both men worked for Scupham’s.

 St Thomas Church Memorial window